Amazon reports 15% rise in greenhouse gas emissions, announces $2 billion low-carbon investment fund

 Critics see a fundamental contradiction as Amazon, along with cloud-computing competitor Microsoft, continues selling technology services to fossil fuels companies.

 A Greenpeace report on cloud computing last month highlighted how Amazon Web Services, Microsoft and Google provide advanced technologies to serve the entire fossil fuels supply chain, noting that the business they do to enable new production directly undermines their efforts to reduce their own emissions.
-Microsoft set a new goal earlier this year to become “carbon negative” by 2030 — meaning it would fund projects that remove or avoid more greenhouse gasses than it emits — and offset all its historical emissions by 2050.
+Microsoft set a new goal earlier this year to become “carbon negative” by 2030 — meaning it would fund projects that remove or avoid more greenhouse gases than it emits — and offset all its historical emissions by 2050.

 “The world has discovered more fossil fuels than we can safely use,” Greenpeace said in its report.
 “Any new oil and gas projects or infrastructure are very likely inconsistent with the Paris Climate goals.”